Strength training for UltraRunners

 - Start with a compound exercise – Squats and Deadlifts are the best starters, but I recommend keeping these two movements to separate days as doing them in the same session can be quite fatiguing

 - Set and Rep Schema – Strength is derived from lifting heavy weights at low reps.
-You should be thinking 3-6 reps per set with heavy weights and not high amounts of reps (circa 12+) with low weights.
-Us runners already have good muscular endurance from running, doing low weights high reps in the gym does not emulate muscular endurance enough to be of benefit to us!
+You should be thinking of 3-6 reps per set with heavy weights and not high amounts of reps (circa 12+) with low weights.
+We runners already have good muscular endurance from running, doing low weights and high reps in the gym does not emulate muscular endurance enough to be of benefit to us!

 - Take adequate rest in between sets (circa 3 minutes) – yep, might sound boring just standing around for 3 minutes at a time.
 But to recover from a properly performed strength movement, you need good recovery time to optimally lift the next set and get adaptations.
 Don’t rush this!